 Proprietary English Language Programs

-Some private English language schools also prepare students to enter U.S. colleges and universities, and many are actually located on, or near a college or university campus.
+Some private English language schools also prepare students to enter U.S. colleges and universities, and many are actually located on or near a college or university campus.
 Others are located in a downtown office building or a mall.
 (Keep in mind that only some of private English schools provide housing or arrange homestays.)

-- Many ESL schools also offer vacation ESL programs in which students learn English while traveling to interesting places or participating in activities.
+- Many ESL schools also offer vacation ESL programs in which you learn English while traveling to interesting places or participating in activities

 Finding the Right Program for You

 It is important to do your research before choosing a school.
 Look at the schools listed in this copy of Study in the USA® and visit StudyUSA.com to read about individual schools; some of the descriptions are in several languages and you can contact the schools directly.
 Go to your local educational advising center for resources to help you identify schools that interest you.